-- a) Within six (6) months after the Class 1 to Class 3 location change, TGP must provide notice to the Director, PHMSA Southern Region, and Director, PHMSA Engineering and Research Division, of the request for a special permit segment extension. - i) The notice must include the special permit segment extension survey stations, mile posts, additional pipeline footage, pipe attributes (wall thickness, grade, seam type, external

-The Director, PHMSA Southern Region, has the authority to waive this meeting.

-- coating, and latest pressure test), predicted failure pressure of any anomalies over 30% wall loss, schedule of inspections, and of any anticipated remedial actions. - ii) TGP must update the Final Environmental Assessment (FEA) to reflect the special permit segment extension and Section IX of the FEA, "Affected Resources and Environmental Consequences" as necessary.
-TGP must submit the updated FEA with its request for an extension to PHMSA for review and consideration. - iii) Any request for a special permit segment extension does not become effective until TGP receives a "no objection" response from the Director, PHMSA Engineering and Research Division. - b) Any proposed special permit segment extension must meet the following requirements prior to the class location change or within 12 months of the class location change: - i) TGP must remediate all anomalies in accordance with Condition 8 Anomaly Evaluation and Remediation; - ii) TGP must have hydrostatically tested73 a special permit segment and extension in accordance with Condition 1 Maximum Allowable Operating Pressure, as applicable; and - iii) TGP must complete all required special permit conditions, except Condition 17(b) above, for each special permit segment extension within two (2) years of the Class 1 to Class 3 location change, unless specified otherwise. - c) TGP must apply all the special permit conditions and limitations included herein to all future special permit segment extensions.
+- a) Within six (6) months after the Class 1 to Class 3 location change, TGP must provide notice to the Director, PHMSA Southern Region, and Director, PHMSA Engineering and Research Division, of the request for a special permit segment extension. - i) The notice must include the special permit segment extension survey stations, mile posts, additional pipeline footage, pipe attributes (wall thickness, grade, seam type, external coating, and latest pressure test), predicted failure pressure of any anomalies over 30% wall loss, schedule of inspections, and of any anticipated remedial actions. - ii) TGP must update the Final Environmental Assessment (FEA) to reflect the special permit segment extension and the FEA section titled, "Affected Resources and Environmental Consequences" as necessary.
+TGP must submit the updated FEA with its request for an extension to PHMSA for review and consideration. - iii) Any request for a special permit segment extension does not become effective until TGP receives a "no objection" response from the Director, PHMSA Engineering and Research Division. - b) Any proposed special permit segment extension must meet the following requirements prior to the class location change or within 12 months of the class location change: - i) TGP must remediate all anomalies in accordance with Condition 8 Anomaly Evaluation and Remediation: - ii) TGP must have hydrostatically tested75 a special permit segment and extension in accordance with Condition 1 Maximum Allowable Operating Pressure, as applicable; and - iii) TGP must complete all required special permit conditions, except Condition 17(b) above, for each special permit segment extension within two (2) years of the Class 1 to Class 3 location change, unless specified otherwise.